 Is stainless steel cookware safe?

-For the most part the answer is yes, stainless steel is a safe cookware material.
+For the most part, stainless steel is a safe cookware choice.

-Just be aware that stainless steel cookware does release low levels of nickel and chromium (these are types of heavy metals), especially if you are cooking acidic foods like tomatoes or tomato sauce.
-For most people the release of these low levels of nickel and chromium should not be a concern, but for those with nickel sensitivities or a chromium sensitivity or allergy, this nickel exposure or chromium exposure would be problematic.
+Just be aware that stainless steel cookware does release low levels of nickel and chromium (these are both heavy metals), especially if you are cooking acidic foods like tomatoes or tomato sauce.
+For most people the release of these low levels of nickel and chromium should not be major concern, but for those with nickel sensitivities or allergies, or chromium sensitivities or allergies, these exposures will be an issue.

 How to care for stainless steel cookware: